2024–25 Liberty Flames basketball team

 The 2024–25 Liberty Flames basketball team represented Liberty University in the 2024–25 NCAA Division I men's basketball season.
 The Flames were led by Ritchie McKay in the tenth season of his current stint as head coach (12th overall).
 They played their home games at Liberty Arena in Lynchburg, Virginia as second-year members of Conference USA.

 Previous season

 The Flames finished the 2023–24 season 18–14, 7–9 in C-USA play to finish a four-way tie for fourth place.
-As an No. 4 seed in the C-USA tournament they lost in the quarterfinals to UTEP.
+As a No. 4 seed in the C-USA tournament they lost in the quarterfinals to UTEP.